Weave Code

 Ramp-Up

-• Training: 1-hour workshop on BDD syntax and Laravel test best practices.
+• Training: 1-hour workshop on BDD syntax, PHP 8.1+ features, and Laravel test best practices.

 • Pair Programming: Refactor critical tests with senior devs to ensure consistency.

-• Metrics: Track test readability improvements (e.g., reduced test file size, fewer setUp methods).
+• Metrics: Track test readability (e.g., reduced setUp methods) and execution time.

 • Feedback Loop: Gather team input after 2 weeks to assess adoption barriers.